clxrityy/hbd/README.md

 `/config roles`

 - `birthday_role`: the role users get on their birthday
+    - make sure the bot's role position is higher, otherwise the bot will not have permission to manage this role.
 - `admin_role`: the role that can configure birthday settings

 > by default both are nothing